jjohnson2701/EditsToISCEContainer/README.md

 Save this SLC list in a text file to the same containers directory, and double check that it matches the name given to the variable SLC_LIST in jobscript_10m_array.sh.
 If you are simply pairing each with the consecutive image, you can use the provided example format.

 If you are running multiple secondary images with the same reference, you will need to generate a list.
 I hope to provide a script to generate these in the future.
-At the moment, you can use the provided LagosP1RefSample.txt and LagosP1SecSample.txt as an example
+At the moment, you can use the provided LagosP1RefSample.txt and LagosP1SecSample.txt as an example.
+To do so, you would change REF_GRANULE and SEC_GRANULE in jobscript_5m

+	REF_GRANULE=$(sed -n "${SLURM_ARRAY_TASK_ID}p" LagosP1RefSample.txt)
+	SND_GRANULE=$(sed -n "${SLURM_ARRAY_TASK_ID}p" LagosP1SecSample.txt)

 ### 6. Submit the job to SUMMIT using the following command: $ sbatch jobscript_5m_array.sh
 Progress can be checked by using the sacct command.
 By following these instructions, an email will be sent when it finishes.